scverse/benchmark/README.md

 2. Run `nu scripts/deploy.nu <branch> --user=<user>`.
 3. Trigger a run,
    e.g. remove and re-add the <kbd>benchmark</kbd> label in [PR 11][].

-You can use `journalctl -u benchmark -f` to tail the logs.

 [PR 11]: https://github.com/scverse/benchmark/pull/11